Joomla! 1.0.8 [ Sunshade ] is now available as of Sunday 26th February 2006 07:00 UTC for download here.

 Session handling changes

-To fix several problems in session handling and to increase security, the core sesson handling system has been overhaulled.
+To fix several problems in session handling and to increase security, the core session handling system has been overhauled.
 Information on these changes have been detailed here:

 - New `Admin Session Lifetime`in 1.0.8